miker704/Strife/patches.md

     - Moved old second Channel settings to Deprecated folder.
     - Moved old create channel modal to deprecated folder.
     - Moved old nitro style file to deprecated folder.
+    - Deleted Old alternative that was unsed move a copy of it to deprecated Channel nav bar file.

 ## Backend Changes